richardleebr/taking-off-with-phoenix/README.md

 we can focus on learning as much as possible with the limited time.
 Please feel free to [contact me](mailto:scrogson@gmail.com) directly if you have any trouble with getting anything setup.

+### Docker

+#### Database Setup

+To begin development, the database will need to be created.
+Please be careful as this step drops the database.

+In `Dockerfile` and `docker-compose.yml`, make sure `MIX_ENV` set to `dev`.

+    docker-compose build
+    docker-compose run web sh -c "mix ecto.reset"

+#### Development

+Once your database is set up, you can start the app for development:

+    docker-compose up

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+Yay!